Alexander Kingston-Splatt

 Barrister

-Alex has experience of obtaining and resisting applications for urgent interim orders in support of commercial claims, such as freezing and search orders and Norwich Pharmacal relief.
+He has experience of obtaining and resisting applications for urgent interim orders in support of commercial claims, such as freezing and search orders and Norwich Pharmacal relief.

 Recent and notable work includes:

 - Marsh & Parsons v Jagdev [2023] (County Court at Central London and Court of Appeal).
 Alex acted for the claimant at first instance, on the first appeal, and in successfully resisting permission for a second appeal.
 The defendant maintained that he was entitled to repayment of sums paid under a contract on the grounds of unjust enrichment, the basis being the claimant’s alleged subsequent repudiatory breach of that contract.
-In rejecting permission for a second appeal, the Court of Appeal (Nugee LJ) agreed with Alex’s analysis set out in Marsh & Parsons’ PD 52C para 19 statement.
+In rejecting permission for a second appeal, the Court of Appeal (Nugee LJ) agreed with Alex’s analysis set out in the claimant’s PD 52C para 19 statement.
 Instructed by Harwood & Co.

 - X v Y [2021] (High Court, King’s Bench Division) (Mr Justice Nicklin).
 Alex successfully resisted an application for a Norwich Pharmacal order on various grounds, including improper service and inadequate evidence supporting the cross-undertaking.
 Instructed by Ellisons Solicitors.